jundalisay/superblist/content/en/superphysics/principles/chapter-11c.md

 ### “Doesn't Follow" instead of “Non-sequitir”

+{{< img src="/graphics/logic/follow.png" alt="“Doesn't Follow" >}}

 Something is unconnected to an idea if it doesn't naturally follow it.
-An example is: "The influx of Mexican immmigrants influenced the mask mandates of the federal government.“ Unlike misdirection, the premise was not built up.
+Unlike misdirection, the premise was not built up.
 Instead an idea is connected immediately to another idea.

+An example is:
+- "The influx of Mexican immmigrants influenced the mask mandates of the federal government.“

 > Solution: Give real-world examples